By Sandra Gordon

 But what should you say?
 It’s not always so clear, especially if you drank or smoked yourself when you were a teen.

 “Don’t glorify your own substance use,” says Jaffe.
-In other words, don’t say something like, “I used to have so much fun drinking back when I was your age.”
+For example, don’t say something like, “I used to have so much fun drinking back when I was your age.”

 Instead, take a prevention approach and aim to discourage experimenting.
 Times have changed.
 For one, marijuana is far more concentrated than what you might have smoked in high school.
 Be straight with your teen and say, “I’d prefer you not use these substances,” says J. Wesley Boyd, M.D., Ph.D., a Harvard Medical School psychiatrist in Boston and author of Almost Addicted.
 To build your case, “present it as a health issue.”